r2devops/hub/docs/create-update-job.md

 * If the image is official (`OFFICIAL IMAGE` badge on docker hub): this is the perfect image for your use case ![Docker official badge](images/docker_official_badge.png){: .docker_official_badge }
-* Else, following points should be considered to choose an image:
+* Else, the following points should be considered to choose an image:
     * The image must be versioned and not only with `latest` tag. ==If image isn't versioned: it's not usable for your job==
-    * It should be actively maintained, with frequent updates and contains recents versions
+    * It should be actively maintained, with frequent updates and contains recent versions
     * The image should be small, containing only required tools
     * The image should be efficient to run the job
     * A large usage of the image can be a good indicator but take care, it